borealbirds/BAMexploreR_shiny/Rmd/text_intro_tab.md

 <br>

-The BAM Landbird Models Explorer has three sections:
+The BAM Landbird Models Explorer has three tools:

 **1.** *Model Access:* Select, view, and download the model products of interest.
-*Note you must complete this section before using the Population Distribution section*
+*Note you must use this tool before using the Population Distribution tool*

 **2.** *Population Distribution:* Evaluate distribution and population size from the models.